THOMASELOVE/431-classes-2024/movies/README.md

 ## Breakout Session 3

 - Here's our [third breakout activity](breakout3.md).
 It uses the `movies_2024-10-15` version of the data, which we'll ingest into R in [Class 15](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class15) before we tackle the activity.
+- Some results from this activity are [here](breakout3_results.md) and some more are at the end of the [Slides for Class 16](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class16).